Seeley Charters LLC

 Horsepower per Engine: 225

-This 3-hour shared fishing charter launches at 8:00 AM from Gulf Shores, taking you through prime waters between the Intracoastal Waterway, Mobile Bay, and Orange Beach Pass.
-Your captain will adjust the route based on weather and tides, potentially heading toward Dauphin Island or Bay La Launch for the best fishing opportunities.
-Perfect for beginners and seasoned anglers alike, you'll target Redfish, Spotted Seatrout, and Mangrove Snapper in both inshore and nearshore waters.
-All rods, reels, and live bait are provided, plus no individual fishing license needed.
-A skilled First Mate handles gear setup and keeps you compliant with seasonal regulations.
-Just bring non-spray sunblock and polarized sunglasses for this morning adventure on Alabama's productive coastal waters.
+Join this 3-hour shared fishing adventure departing at 8 AM from Gulf Shores!
+We'll cruise between the Intracoastal Waterway, Mobile Bay, and Orange Beach Pass, with possible routes toward Dauphin Island or Bay La Launch depending on conditions.
+Perfect for beginners and seasoned anglers alike, you'll target Redfish, Spotted Seatrout, and Mangrove Snapper in these productive waters.
+Everything's included - rods, reels, live bait, and your fishing license is covered.
+Our experienced First Mate handles the gear and keeps us compliant with all regulations.
+Just bring polarized sunglasses and non-spray sunblock for this morning trip.
+Whether you're looking to learn new techniques or just enjoy some quality time on the water, this charter offers great fishing opportunities in one of Alabama's premier coastal fishing destinations.

 Seeley Charters LLC